 Over the past few years I have been on a mission to find and create recipes that I can make from scratch.
-Recipes that use fresh and homemade ingredients instead of processed.
-Because let’s face it, processed anything usually don’t always have the healthiest ingredients in them.
+Recipes that use fresh and homemade ingredients instead of those highly processed.
+Because let’s face it, processed anything don’t always have the healthiest ingredients in them.

-I have always loved to cook and when I would attempt something ultra fun I would secretly take step-by-step pictures as I went.
+I have always loved to cook and when I would attempt something ultra fun, I would secretly take step-by-step pictures as I went.
 I just would never EVER show a single soul.
-The first recipe was when I made a coconut-lime cake (I still have the photos of this on my personal facebook account) for my best friend’s birthday and then it was a venison roast and so on and so forth.
-I started writing them down in a composition notebook and after a few years, I had quite the collection and my skills and knowledge in the kitchen grew.
+The first recipe was when I made a coconut-lime cake for my best friend’s birthday (I still have the photos of this on my personal facebook account) and then it was a venison roast and so on and so forth.
+I started writing down my successful recipes in a composition notebook and after a few years, I had quite the collection and my cooking skills and knowledge in the kitchen grew.

 One day I was sitting at my mother-in-laws counter, sipping coffee and talking like we always do.
-I was telling her about my idea of starting a blog and then the name Simply Scratch and everything I hoped to achieve with this blog just sort of stumbled out of my mouth.
+I was telling her about my idea of starting a food blog, how I would title it Simply Scratch and I blabbed about everything I hoped to achieve with this blog.
 She helped me set up my website and I went from there.

-I’ve dedicated so much of my time to transitioning from, let’s say, a box of brownie mix to one from scratch and believe me it’s harder than one might think.
+I’ve dedicated so much of my time transitioning from, let’s say, a box of brownie mix to one from scratch and believe me it’s harder than one might think.
 I have tried a lot of recipes, just to find the perfect one.
-This snowballed into finding and creating more recipes for other foods, ingredients, seasonings etc. that I love just so my family and I can live a healthier lifestyle.
+This snowballed into me finding and creating more recipes for more delicious favorites, ingredients, seasonings etc. just so my family and I can live a healthier lifestyle.